 Your first year at Principia College will be spent in one of the two freshman houses—Anderson Hall or Rackham Court.
 While there are many added benefits to freshman housing, there are no extra rules.
 All of the normal intramural and social activities are available in freshman houses, as well as opportunities for freshmen to serve in leadership roles.

 Upperclass resident assistants (RAs) live in freshman houses and serve as peer mentors.
 They also participate in programs and discussions on topics essential to success in college.
-For example, some discussions include getting along with and respecting people from diverse backgrounds, preparing for college-level exams, or depression and eating disorder claims.
-Other talks deal with preventing sexual harassment, abstaining from alcohol, drugs, and premarital or extra-marital sex.
 Every effort is made to address issues and topics of importance to our students.

 RAs are committed to getting to know you, having fun, growing spiritually, and developing a supportive sense of family.